Fatma Sultan (daughter of Ahmed III): Second marriage

 In 1717, when Fatma was thirteen, Ahmed arranged her marriage to Nevşehirli Ibrahim Pasha.
 For the wedding, Ibrahim received a sable fur coat from the sultan on February 22, 1717.
 The wedding took place on 22 February 1717 in Edirne.
 Ibrahim Pasha was fifty years old at that time, older than her father, and had divorced his first wife in order to marry the princess.
 The marriage was consummated only a few years later, as Fatma was too young.
-Just over a year later, Ibrahim Pasha took over as grand vezir on 9 May 1718.
+Just over a year later, Ibrahim Pasha took over as grand viziers on 9 May 1718.

 Despite the age difference, the marriage was very happy.
 Ibrahim was very much in love with his wife and was happy to grant her every request, while Fatma was famous for being incredibly jealous of her husband and constantly asked her father to tell her if he was faithful to her or not.

 By 1724 Ibrahim Pasha and Fatma had several palaces at different locations.
-Following their marriage in 1717, the one across from the Kiosk of Processions on the landwalls of the Topkapı Palace, which had long housed many grand vezirs, grew into a monumental complex as Ibrahim Pasha and Fatma continued to annex nearby palaces, and busied themselves with restoring and rebuilding them.
+Following their marriage in 1717, the one across from the Kiosk of Processions on the landwalls of the Topkapı Palace, which had long housed many grand viziers, grew into a monumental complex as Ibrahim Pasha and Fatma continued to annex nearby palaces, and busied themselves with restoring and rebuilding them.